IvanGalvagno/NodeCRUD-Basic/README.md

-# NodeCRUD-Basic
+# Node
 Experiment with node.js.
-It`s a basic CRUD using cache storage
+It`s a basic CRUD using cache storage.
+There`s no validations or exceptions treatments

 How to use: <br />